johnnieholt/GitPractice/README.md

 # GitPractice
-This is a Git Practice Session
+This is a Git SERIOUS Practice Session